verlok/vanilla-lazyload/README.md

 LazyLoad **doesn't hide your images from search engines**, even if you don't specify any initial `src` you your image.

-### Difference with jQuery\_lazyload
+### Faster than jQuery\_lazyload

-This script is comparable to the notorious jQuery\_lazyload, but this is better, becasue:

-* **_LazyLoad_ is 6x faster than _jQuery\_lazyload_**.
-This is because _LazyLoad_ uses only optimized, **native javascript** functions and methods, not jQuery.
+This script is comparable to the notorious jQuery\_lazyload, but **_LazyLoad_ is 6x faster**, because LazyLoad uses only optimized, **native javascript** functions and methods, instead of jQuery.
 Your users will see the difference, even in slow devices or computers.

-* **Progressive JPEG support will improve the speed perceived by your website users**.
-[Progressive JPEG](http://blog.patrickmeenan.com/2013/06/progressive-jpegs-ftw.html) is an image format which is very good for perceived performance because it's rendered in progressive passes of detail. `LazyLoad` shows your images while they load, letting *progressive JPEG* do its magic. _jQuery\_lazyload_ will only show your images once fully loaded.
+### Progressive JPEG support --> improve perceived performance

+[Progressive JPEG](http://blog.patrickmeenan.com/2013/06/progressive-jpegs-ftw.html) is an image format which is very good for perceived performance because it's rendered sooner, and refined in progressive passes. `LazyLoad` shows your images while they load, letting *progressive JPEG* do its magic.

-* **_LazyLoad_ can be instanced on many scrolling containers** on the same page, whereas _jQuery\_lazyload_ can't.
-* **Throttled execution for optimized CPU usage**. _LazyLoad_'s listener to the container's `scroll` event is throttled by default, meaning that the main function of the script will not continuously be executed on devices with a smooth scroll such as mobile devices or Macs. _jQuery\_lazyload_ doesn't have this option, so its scroll handler function is executed more frequently then necessary, slowing down the user device.
-* **Support for responsive images**. _LazyLoad_ also supports responsive images, both via the `srcset` & `sizes` attributes and via the `picture` tag.
-* **Use it with your favourite framework**.
+### It works with your favourite framework**

 As _LazyLoad_ doesn't rely on jQuery, you can use it in web applications using **Angular**, **React** or **Vue.js** without the need to include jQuery.

+### Support for responsive images.

+_LazyLoad_ supports responsive images, both via the `srcset` & `sizes` attributes and via the `picture` tag.

+### Throttled execution for optimized CPU usage

+_LazyLoad_'s listeners to the container's `scroll` and `resize` events are throttled by default, meaning that the main function of the script will not overload the CPU of devices with a smooth scroll.